|Height:||Male: 18-20.5 inches, Female: 16-19.5 inches|

 Health and Exercise

-Norwegian Elkhounds typically live for 12-15 years which is relatively a long lifespan.
+Norwegian Elkhounds typically live for 12-15 years which is a relatively long lifespan.
 Dog owners should note that this breed is prone to obesity which makes a controlled diet necessary.
 Some diseases to look out for are hip dysplasia, Fanconi syndrome and pyotraumatic dermatitis.

 This dog can be quite energetic and needs regular exercise.
 Besides health reasons, exercise is also needed to curb this dog's destructive behavior and to give it something to do as well.
 A large space is ideal for this dog but is not required.
 City life should spell no problem as long as regular exercise is maintained.